Word@Work, Let God's Word energise your working day!

 Matthew 13:3-8

 Jesus used parables to connect with the ordinary lives of people.
 They would understand the situation Jesus described, and then some would be intrigued to find out the deeper meaning.
 Everybody was familiar with farming.
-It was the principal element of the economy in Jesus' day, mainly sheep farming on the hills and harvesting crops from the flatter areas.
-Sowing was by throwing out handfuls of seed-corn from a basket by hand.
+Food production was the principal element of the economy in Jesus' day, from fishing in the sea to sheep farming on the hills and harvesting crops from the flatter areas.
+Sowing seed was not mechanical but by the farmer throwing out handfuls of seed-corn from a basket by hand.
 The skill was to get the right amount of seed in the right places.
+So Jesus described the ty

 Ears That Hear And Eyes That See